renansantiago/crud-cars-api/README.md

 $ docker compose up
 ```

-Check if all is running fine by checking the local playground that should be running under port 3000.
+Check the local playground that should be running under port 3000.

 ```bash
 http://localhost:3000/graphql